 hroughout your child's time with us you will be presented with lots of data that will inform you of the progress that is being made in the various subject areas.
-It is important that you understand the data so that you know where you can support at home and discuss ways to improve.
+It is important that you understand the information so that you know where you can support at home and discuss ways to improve.

 Every term we review every student's progress.
-You can view this data online via the school's Parent Portal using your portal log in details.
-You will receive your password during the first half term.
-The review includes information about your child including their important target level/grade, current performance and attitude to learning.
+You can view this data via our Parent Portal.
+The review includes information about your child including their current performance based on their learning in each curriculum area and their attitude to learning.